 - Sliding under the protective padding and into the springs of the trampoline.
 With excessive use, the padding can come loose and create a gap that a user can fall through.

-- Double bouncing, which can cause fractures anywhere in the body.
+- Double bouncing, which can cause fractured bones anywhere in the body.
 The most likely area of the body to get affected is the lower extremity.

 - Falling onto the trampoline in an awkward position, resulting in injury to the spine.